 Skill.1

-Over a two years experience in HTML, It all started when my aunt taught me about HTML basics, and this knowledge expanded when I built a food website for my country and continued with me in the first year of computer science.
+, It all started during scholl days when my aunt taught me about HTML basics.
+Over a two years experience in HTML, I developed a food website for my country and continued with me in the first year of computer science.

 Skill.2